palantir/gradle-baseline/docs/best-practices/microservices/readme.md

 Error handling: throw and [JSON-encode exceptions](#error-handling-throw-and-json-encode-exceptions) above).
-For endpoints that answer queries of the form "does this resource exist" or "provide this resource if it exists", we recommend indicating absence by error code 204 and specifying the Java method signature by a Java8 or Guava `Optional` type in order to facilitate exception-free client code (see [digesting absence](#Digesting-absence)), for example:
+For endpoints that answer queries of the form "does this resource exist" or "provide this resource if it exists", we recommend indicating absence by error code 204 and specifying the Java method signature by a Java8 `Optional` type in order to facilitate exception-free client code (see [digesting absence](#Digesting-absence)), for example: